Rise and Fall - The Tensions Between Planning, Land Value and Housing Delivery

 .jpg)

-Ian Barnett - Chair
+Ian Barnett - Co-Chair

-Ian Barnett - Chair
+Ian Barnett - Co-Chair

 Ian joined the business in 2012 and is now the Group Land and Development Director.
 After graduating from UCL with a Master’s degree in International Town Planning, Ian began his career with Vail Williams in Guildford, before joining Broadway Malyan where he worked on a number of major urban extension projects in the UK as well as projects in Canada.
 As a ‘dual-qualified’ Chartered Town Planner (MRTPI) and a Chartered Surveyor (MRICS), Ian has built a reputation for identifying development sites and providing landowners with honest, informed, professional advice, informed by his understanding of the planning system, commercial awareness and extensive network of contacts in the development industry.